 Editing PDF in Paint is easy, but this is just for Windows, please follow the steps here:

 - First of all, you will need to open the PDF file on your computer.
 You can use any PDF reader to open the file on windows.
 Once the file is opened, fit the PDF page to the screen and click on the "Prt Scrn" on your keyboard.
-This will take the screenshot of the PDF page.
+This will take a screenshot of the PDF page.

 - Now, open the Paint on your computer, click on the "Edit" button and click on "Paste".
 Alternatively, you can use the "Ctrl + V" shortcut to paste the image.

-- You will see the particular page of the PDF file; you can edit it using different tools present in the Microsoft Paint.
+- You will see the particular page of the PDF file; you can edit it using different tools present in Microsoft Paint.
 After editing the file, save the image file on your computer.